magento/architecture/design-documents/service-isolation/detailed-architecture.md

 Integration with third-party systems can be implemented in one of the following ways depending on use case:
  1. Storefront Gateway may route query to third-party system
  1. Storefront Gateway may provide service discovery for third-party systems, in this case the client will call third-party system directly
- 1. Third-party system can be placed behind GraphQL engine and exposed via unified GraphQL schema
+ 1. Third-party system can be placed behind GraphQL engine and exposed via unified GraphQL schema.
+For example when Magento storefront services are replaced with services from Commerce SaaS

 Observability of the incoming/outgoing traffic is an important aspect of SaaS applications and corresponding design should be created in the future iterations of this proposal.